Friday, February 1, 2013

 Ajita Kesakambalin (“Ajita of the Hair-blanket), a contemporary of the Buddha, is the earliest known proponent of complete materialism.
 He taught that pleasure is the chief end of life.
 According to him, “When the body dies both fool and wise alike are cut-off and perish.
 They don’t survive after death.”

 According to Buddhist sources, Ajita founded a sect of monks.
 It is not possible to pinpoint the exact influence of the tenets of Carvaka or Lokayata, as the materialist schools were called.
 However, they have been condemned in no uncertain terms in the Hindu, Buddhist and Jaina literature of the period.
 Sometimes these references contain an undertone of fear.
-This goes to show that Ajita was certainly one of the chief rivals to these sects for the allegiance of the adherents of this period.
+This goes to show that Ajita was certainly one of the chief rivals to these sects.

 No comments: